 Psychologists at The National Academy of Sciences did research on parole board judges.
 They examined the factors that impacted whether or not a judge granted parole to a criminal.
 They thought the results would be factors like the type of crime or the kinds of laws broken.
 But the results astonished them.

-65 per cent of judges were more likely to give favourable decisions in the morning than in the late afternoon.
-But due to continuous decision making, they became drained and as a result, made poor decisions.
+65 percent of judges were more likely to give favorable decisions in the morning than in the late afternoon.
+But due to continuous decision-making, they became drained and as a result, made poor decisions.

 So how will you know you’ve fallen prey to decision fatigue?
 Here are some telltale signs-

 Impaired self-regulation can be explained in relation to ego depletion.

 Ego depletion explains the idea that we have a limited vault of mental resources.
 And our self-control or willpower draws upon these resources.
 So, when our energy to do a cognitive activity is low, our self-control takes a hit.
 In fact, impulse purchasing occurs in a state of ego depletion.

 Impulse purchasing is making unplanned decisions to buy some item that is usually made just before making the purchase.

 As the day goes on and we are presented with more and more choices, the willpower to put energy into every decision reduces.
 Eventually, our brain tries to look for shortcuts or a way out.

 This shortcut comes in the form of impulsive purchases.
 We try to make decisions without thinking about the consequences our choices might cause.

 This concept can be better explained with an example.